 Mum started to recover and one day she was having a bath and I accidentally walked in on her, I was so embarrassed and backed away, but she invited me in, she said I might as well see her stoma now.
 It was dark pink, like the inside of your mouth, it was on the left side of her tummy.
 I didn’t want to see it, but I didn’t want to make her feel bad, so I said it looked ok, what was I supposed to say?

 For the next year Mum battled with her colostomy bag as the humiliation of life with her bottom on her front frequently assaulted her.
-I recall a holiday in Tunisia, in a beach hut toilet, she was trying to mop up the mess when her colostomy bag over-filled.
+I recall a holiday in Tunisia, in a beach hut toilet, she was trying to mop up the mess where her colostomy bag had over-filled.
 As if that wasn’t enough, Mum started going through the menopause and I remember her desperately trying to clean up from the flooding that came each month, her body was being battered from every side.

 I loved the days before she returned to work, she was increasingly well and I even came home from school once to a Victoria Sandwich.
 Soon she was well enough to go back to work and life started to briefly settle down.